 There are, however, places and landscapes which can haunt us, even in Scotland.
 More of that below.

 When it comes to the World Wars, we also tend to over-emphasise the suffering on the home front, somewhat.
 We had rationing, they had starvation and cannibalism.
 We had militarisation, they had enemy occupation.
 We had internment, they had death camps and genocide.
 We had the blitz, they had atomic bombs and total defeat.
 We had the cold war, they had the iron curtain and the Berlin wall.
 We had restrictions on free speech, they had fascism.
 We had air-raid wardens, they had the gestapo or the NKVD.
 We had dissent, they had revolution.
-We had challenges to our borders, some of them were wiped out.
-And ultimately, for both those wars, our awareness of world-wide suffering seems to be dulled by the opiate of victory and the lack of education about and empathy with other combatants.
+We had challenges to our borders, some of their nations were wiped out.
+And ultimately, for both those wars, our awareness of world-wide suffering seems to be dulled by the opiate of victory and the lack of education about, and empathy with, other combatants.